bbauska/W3Cx-1of5-CSS.0x/README.md

 discussion posted about a month ago by [<b>Naenae3</b>](https://courses.edx.org/courses/course-v1:W3Cx+CSS.0x+3T2020/discussion/forum/users/24574149)

-I suppose it\'s boring, but this site also uses a table for layout. [https://web.archive.org/web/19961227203847/http://ubl.com/](https://web.archive.org/web/19961227203847/http:/ubl.com/) You could easily fix that problem using divs or flex box.
+I suppose it&#39;s boring, but this site also uses a table for layout. [https://web.archive.org/web/19961227203847/http://ubl.com/](https://web.archive.org/web/19961227203847/http:/ubl.com/) You could easily fix that problem using divs or flex box.

 Just for fun, I went looking for sites with animation.
 This one has some animation, but not heavily. [https://web.archive.org/web/19961223105317/http://www.feedmag.com/](https://web.archive.org/web/19961223105317/http:/www.feedmag.com/)